 The presents part of the morning was over by 6:15 am.
 Exhausted, Ger and I agreed to alternate and take naps, with him going first.
 Naptime for me arrived around lunchtime.

 I was almost asleep when I woke with a jolt.
 Nothing had startled me awake; I was just... awake.
 And panicked.
 This happens to me every once in a while, like a mild panic attack.
 My heart rate goes up, and I feel like I cannot get calm.
 I took a bath, one of my usual remedies, but it did not work.

-With the rest of the house napping, I looked to the backyard.
+With the rest of the house napping, I looked at the backyard.
 There was an ever-so-slight dust of snow, but really a disappointing answer from Mother Nature for a white Christmas.
 I put on my jacket and hat and went outside.

 Following the same path my son usually takes, I walked back and forth among the trees.
 The 18-degree weather barely felt cold.
 In fact, it felt refreshing.

 Christmas is usually a time of profound joy for me.
 I love the magic of Christmas and particularly experiencing it through the eyes of my children.
 Even though it was different this year, we still baked holiday treats and watched Christmas movies.
 I didn't feel like I was missing out on much compared to other years.

 I think my bout of Christmas anxiety came from an overall "stuck" feeling.
 Stuck in this house for 287 days.
 Stuck in the grind of daily life with such little variation.

 It was like I had a sudden burst to get out.